aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 ---
-title: Save OneNote as PDF with Formatted Rich Text in Java
+title: Create OneNote document and save as PDF in Java
-linktitle: Save OneNote as PDF with Formatted Rich Text in Java
+linktitle: Create OneNote document and save as PDF in Java
 second_title: Aspose.Note Java API
-description: Learn how to save OneNote as PDF with formatted rich text in Java using Aspose.Note for Java.
-Follow our step‑by‑step guide for seamless document automation.
+description: Learn how to create OneNote document, format rich text, and save as PDF in Java using Aspose.Note.
+Step‑by‑step guide for seamless automation.
 weight: 11
 url: /java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/
-date: 2025-12-09
+date: 2026-02-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save OneNote as PDF with Formatted Rich Text in Java
+# Create OneNote document and save as PDF in Java

 ## Introduction

-If you need to **save OneNote as PDF** while preserving rich‑text formatting, you’ve come to the right place.
+If you need to **create onenote document** and **save OneNote as PDF** while preserving rich‑text formatting, you’ve come to the right place.
 In this tutorial we’ll walk through creating a OneNote document, applying custom styles, and exporting it directly to PDF using Aspose.Note for Java.
-By the end you’ll have a reusable code snippet that you can drop into any Java project to automate polished OneNote‑to‑PDF conversions.
+By the end you’ll have a reusable snippet that you can drop into any Java project to automate polished OneNote‑to‑PDF conversions.

 ## Quick Answers
 - **What does this tutorial teach?** How to create a OneNote document with styled text and save it as a PDF.